-We can consider FRep as an extension to "implicit" models, which are based simply on equations of new primitives.
+FRep is an extension to "implicit" models, which are based on equations of new primitives.
 FRep exploits the tree structure produced by applying of operations.
 Tracing of this structure generates the function value at the point.

 Since the defining function introduces the ternary classification of the space, settheoretic operations correspond to a three-valued logic.
 Research in this area led to the theory of R-functions [Rvachev, 1982], [Rvachev et al., 2001], [Kravchenko et al., 2020], [Kravchenko et al., 2021].